GridGain-Demos/ignite-machine-learning-demo/README.md

 a highly iterative process.
 This demo package makes lots of (over) simplifying assumptions about the training and evaluation process, and so focuses more on an example of how the various Apache Ignite ML components can be orchestrated together as key members of a more comprehensive enterprise ML ecosystem.
-For example, training takes lots of data, and the 1000 or so records that we use here as a default (in order to more quickly run the training stage) would normally need a lot more training data.
-In addition, the code shows how to do predictions, evaluation of prediction accuracy, and even retraining of a model but in the real world the evaluation and retraining would take a lot more "think time" and detailed evaluation by a data science team.
-The best way to think about Apache Ignite is as the high performance massively processing platform, or "ML pipeline chassis" if you will, that works with, and greatly accelerates, some of the time consuming aspects of Data science workflows by providing massively parallel preprocessing, training, and predictive transaction processing to the current ecosystem of "ML Ops" workbenches and user-oriented analytics tools.
-For example, Gridgain offers a Python package that, used in conjunction with Apache Ignite ML libraries and cache servers, can speed up the manual data analysis that needs to be performed in between the ML pipeline steps.
+For example, training takes lots of data, and the 1000 or so records that we use here as a default (in order to more quickly run the training stage on a laptop) would normally need a lot more training data.
+If you have a cluster of machines you can set the amount of rows for the training data to be much larger.
+In addition, the code shows the Apache Ignite classes to use for predictions, evaluation of prediction accuracy, and even retraining of a model, but in the real world the evaluation and retraining would take a lot more "think time" and detailed evaluation by a data science team, using data discovery tools with a suitable UI and static analysis tools such as those from the Python ecosystem.
+The best way to think about Apache Ignite is as the high performance, massively processing platform (an "ML pipeline chassis" if you will) that works underneath 3rd party AutoML workflow tools to greatly accelerate ML workflows by providing massively parallel preprocessing.
+Apache Ignite ML provides the parallel processing on large clusters to speed up preprocessing, training, and predictive transaction processing.

 There are 2 packages: